wensolutions/demo-bar/readme.txt

 This plugin helps to add demo bar for displaying your different theme demos.

+**Background Color:** You can play around with many different color schemes for customizing your demo bar background.

+**Show Responsive:** You can show options by checking this checkbox to show/hide responsive options.
+By this option, you will be able to switch to different device size.

+**Show Purchase:** You can show 'download' button by this option.
+This will show download button which when clicked redirects user to the 'download url' that is managed while adding sites via Add site section.

+**Show Close:** This button allows the option to Show/Hide the demobar in the demo site.
+The demo site will be added via 'Add Site' option.

+**Page settings:**

+**Demo Page:** This is the page where the demobar will appear.
+The site that is added will be shown in this page where you will be able to use the above mentioned features.

+**Demo Bar**

+**Add Site:** This option allows you to add the site link where the demo bar will appear.

+**Site URL:** This option allows you to add the site url where your demo bar will appear.

+**Download URL:** This option allows you to add link to any of your product or site.

 == Installation ==

 = Using The WordPress Dashboard =